MartinKnopf/angular-seed/README.md

 ### E2E tests with page objects

 The protractor doc [recommends](https://github.com/angular/protractor/blob/master/docs/getting-started.md#organizing-real-tests-page-objects) that you should make use of the Page Object pattern in your E2E tests to make them more readable.
-Take a loook at [the sample test](https://github.com/Horsed/angular-seed/blob/master/test/e2e/homepage/homepage.test.js) provided in this project.
-It uses a Page Object so you can get started with that.
+Take a loook at [the sample e2e test](https://github.com/Horsed/angular-seed/blob/master/test/e2e/homepage/homepage.test.js) provided with this project.
+It uses an environment specific Page Object.

 These are the naming conventions for E2E test files:
 * *for protractor config files*: ```test/e2e/local.js```